 At the heart of any efficient ray tracing implementation is the ability to traverse an acceleration structure and test for an intersection of a ray against a list of triangles.
 Both these abilities require a looping construct.
 Note that the above architecture does not include data-dependent conditional branching in its instruction set.
-Despite this limitation, programs with loops and conditionals can be mapped to this baseline architecture using the multipass rendering technique presented by Peercy et al. [2000].
+Despite this limitation, programs with loops and conditionals can be mapped to this baseline architecture using the multipass rendering technique presented by Peercy et al. [21].
 To implement a conditional using their technique, the conditional predicate is first evaluated using a sequence of rendering passes, and then a stencil bit is set to true or false depending on the result.
 The body of the conditional is then evaluated using additional rendering passes, but values are only written to the framebuffer if the corresponding fragment's stencil bit is true.

 Although their algorithm was developed for a fixed-function graphics pipeline, it can be extended and used with a programmable pipeline.
-We assume the addition of two hardware features to make the Peercy et al. algorithm more efficient: direct setting of stencil bits and an early fragment kill similar to Z occlusion culling [Kirk 2001].
+We assume the addition of two hardware features to make the Peercy et al. algorithm more efficient: direct setting of stencil bits and pixel-kill.
 In the standard OpenGL pipeline, stencil bits may be set by testing the alpha value.
 The alpha value is computed by the fragment program and then written to the framebuffer.
 Setting the stencil bit from the computed alpha value requires an additional pass.
 Since fragment programs in our baseline architecture can modify the stencil values directly, we can eliminate this extra pass.
-Another important rendering optimization is an early fragment kill.
-With an early fragment kill, the depth or stencil test is executed before the fragment program stage and the fragment program is executed only if the fragment passes the stencil test.
+Another important recent rendering optimization is pixel-kill [12].
+With pixel-kill, the depth or stencil test is executed before the fragment program stage and the fragment program is executed only if the fragment passes the stencil test.
 If the stencil bit is false, no instructions are executed and no texture or framebuffer bandwidth is used (except to read the 8-bit stencil value).
 Using the combination of these two techniques, multipass rendering using large fragment programs under the control of the stencil buffer is quite efficient.

 As we will see, ray tracing involves significant looping.
 Although each rendering pass is efficient, extra passes still have a cost; each pass consumes extra bandwidth by reading and writing intermediate values to texture (each pass also requires bandwidth to read stencil values).
 Thus, fewer resources would be used if these inner loops over voxels and triangles were coalesced into a single pass.
 The obvious way to do this would be to add branching to the fragment processing hardware.
-However, adding support for branching increases the complexity of the GPU hardware.
-Non-branching GPUs may use a single instruction stream to feed several fragment pipelines simultaneously (SIMD computation).
-GPUs that support branching require a separate instruction stream for each processing unit (MIMD computation).
+However, adding branching has its costs.
+Parallel fragment pipelines without branching may be implemented efficiently using a single instruction stream (SIMD).
+The introduction of branching requires multiple instruction streams for each parallel unit (MIMD), which can significantly increase the complexity of the hardware.
 Therefore, graphics architects would like to avoid branching if possible.
-As a concrete example of this trade off, we evaluate the efficiency of ray casting on two architectures, one with and one without branching:
+As a concrete example of this trade off, we evaluate the efficiency of ray tracing on two architectures, one with with and one without branching: